 - 1 cup Nutella

 - butter for greasing the baking dish

-- In a medium bowl, whisk together the eggs, milk and vanilla until well combined.
+- Butter an 11 x 7 inch baking dish. (see note below regarding pan sizes).
+In a medium bowl, whisk together the eggs, milk and vanilla until well combined.
 Set aside.

 - Spread 2 tablespoons of Nutella on each of 8 slices of bread.
 Roll each bread slice into a cigar shape with the Nutella filling on the inside.